 This ensures that you will better take advantage of trades that truly believe in.

+Some people don’t like day trading because it can be extremely tiring.
 Day traders typically stare at their computer screens all day from the opening bell to the closing bell.
 This is a terrible lifestyle, and it becomes exceptionally hard the older you get.

 That’s why it’s better to create a quantitative model for placing day trades.
 You will spend time on building and improving your model, but at least you can do this whenever you have time.
 Then you can just let the model trade on its own once you’ve built the day trading model.
 You don’t need to be glued to your computer screen all day.